Skip to main content

 • Instant revocation: disable access immediately without rotating credentials everywhere.

-• Audit trail: see which deployments pulled which images and when.
+• Audit trail: see which installs pulled which images and when.

 For marketplace products